-I use this program when creating illustrations for coloring books.
+I use this program when creating pure line illustrations.

-My initial rough idea drafts, as well as my more advanced final layout drawings, are all created in Corel Painter.
+My initial rough idea drafts, as well as my more advanced final layout drawings, are all created in Clip Studio Paint.
 I just love how natural the progam's pencils feel.

 The final inking-in stage, however, is executed entirely in Adobe Illustrator.
-This Vector drawing application excels at producing the clean, crisp line work that coloring book enthusiasts enjoy.
+This Vector drawing application excels at producing the clean, crisp line work.

 Qimage is known widely as the ultimate batch printing software for a PC.
 Although I don't batch print and instead make each print individually, the software still provides me with many indispensable and powerful print preparation tools.

 Because I employ color management across all my painting software, monitors, and printer, what I see on the monitor screens is very close to what I'll end up with in a print.
 Nevertheless, there are always unpredictable variables at work, and image adjustments are sometimes required before a painting can be accurately printed.

 Not only does Qimage allow me, when needed, to tweak the image in a multitude of different ways, it also makes the job of precisely positioning the print on the paper a cinch.
 In other words, Qimage provides me with all the adjustment tools necessary to faithfully transfer my inspiration onto paper.

 This powerful macro utility program allows me to condense long complicated keyboard and mouse actions into single clicks.